bullseye555/pagermon_utilities/pagermon_clean_install/install_steps_Dual-Run.md

 ```

 > [!CAUTION]
-> This NPM Audit Fix (step 8) is _**OPTIONAL**_.
+> This NPM Audit Fix (step 6) is _**OPTIONAL**_.
 If you do a clean install and find dependency errors, repeat this clean-install process but do NOT complete this step
 > A clean install of Linux may be required to fully clear any installed dependencies (or do some Google-fu to find out how to remove the installed nodes)
-8. Audit & and fix most NPM issues
+6. Audit & and fix most NPM issues

 `sudo npm audit fix`

-9. Finalise and set the node as Production (Live)
+7. Finalise and set the node as Production (Live)

 `export NODE_ENV=production`

 > [!TIP]
 > From here:
->   * If you are copying the existing database across, now is the time to do it
+>   * If you are copying an existing database across, now is the time to do it
->   * Go to the _Themes Install_ if installing my themes
+>   * Go to the _Pagermon Themes install_ if installing my themes
->   * Go to the _Client Install_ if installing the Client
+>   * Go to the _Configuring the Client_ if installing the Client
 >   * Go to _Start Server_ if not running the client

-## Pagermon THEMES install
+## Pagermon Themes install
 > [!NOTE]
 > If you have already added the themes to the existing Server, skip straight to step 3
 1. Create the git folder from the home directory and navigate to it